Gabriel Moreno Player Props: Diamondbacks vs. Braves

 - TV Channel: BSAZ

 Looking to place a prop bet on Gabriel Moreno?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Gabriel Moreno At The Plate

-- Moreno has seven doubles, two home runs and nine walks while hitting .289.
+- Moreno has seven doubles, two home runs and nine walks while batting .283.

+- In 62.2% of his 45 games this season, Moreno has picked up at least one hit.
+He's also had 11 multi-hit games.

-- He has gone deep in two of 44 games played this season, and in 1.3% of his plate appearances.
+- In 45 games played this year, he has gone deep in only two of them.

-- In 36.4% of his games this year, Moreno has had at least one RBI.
-He's picked up more than one in 6.8% and driven in three or more of his team's runs in two contests.
+- Moreno has picked up an RBI in 35.6% of his games this year, with more than one RBI in 6.7% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored at least one run nine times this season (20.5%), including one multi-run game.
+- In nine of 45 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.